OpenDataServices/developer-docs/team-collaboration.md

 In-person meetings allow the quickest exchange of information and help to build relationships effectively between team members, but require considerable investment of time (both for the meeting and travel time) and cost for travel, accomodation and room hire.
 Therefore, we generally reserve them for things where they are appreciably more effective than remote means.

 Currently, we use in-person meetings for:
-- Development team retrospectives (once every 4-6 weeks)
+- Development team meta-retrospectives (once every few months)
 - Whole-company meetings (5 times per year, some remote)

 We encourage individuals to work together in person whenever they might benefit from it - either for the work or social benefits.